immmersive/codesmash-ai/radical-skepticism.md

 # Justifying Radical Skepticism

-In the following text we are going to justify the position of Radical Skepticism.
+We are going to start off by attempting to justify the position of **Radical Skepticism**.

 Let us imagine the following situation.